-Total Employment Land Gross Available ha Net Available ha (22) Existing Employment Opportunities 507.16 ha 53.74 ha 37.62 ha Employment Allocations 175.9ha 172.11 ha 120.48 ha Total 683.06 ha 225.85 ha 158.10 ha
+Total Employment Land Gross Available ha Net Available ha (25) Existing Employment Opportunities 507.16 ha 53.74 ha 37.62 ha Employment Allocations 175.9ha 172.11 ha 120.48 ha Total 683.06 ha 225.85 ha 158.10 ha

 - 7.1.2 National planning policy says that employment sites should not be protected over the long term if there is no reasonable prospect of them being used for that purpose.
 It also indicates that where this is the case, planning applications for alternative uses should be treated on their merits, having regard to market signals and the relative need for different land uses to support sustainable local communities. - 7.1.3 In advance of the Local Plan, two Employment Land Reviews (2012 and 2017) have been carried out which supplements the evidence in the Darlington Borough Council Economic Strategy 2012-2026. - 7.1.4 Since the recession of 2007-2013 Darlington is again experiencing substantial new jobs growth, with the number of residents employed returning to pre-recession levels.
 Current strong employment sectors include business services, subsea, public administration, education and health services, manufacturing, advanced engineering and logistics.
-Further growth is forecast in these areas and in a number of emerging sectors including digital and media, biologics, telehealth and healthcare. - 7.1.5 Whilst the area's office stock has been enhanced by a number of recent developments such as Business Central and the Bishopsgate Department for Education building, the town still remains a secondary office location on a regional level behind Newcastle and Leeds. - 7.1.6 The Employment Land Reviews and Economic Strategy suggests that: - Embedding major 'footloose' businesses within the local economy should remain a key priority; - About 172 ha of employment land should be allocated by the proposed Submission Local Plan;
+Further growth is forecast in these areas and in a number of emerging sectors including digital and media, biologics, telehealth and healthcare.
+The Local Plan makes an allowance for 7,000 (full time equivalent) jobs over the plan period.
+This figure comes from projecting the most recent trend on actual number of jobs created in the borough available from national statistics (BRES 2005 2015) forward by twenty years.
+This was considered to be the most realistic and appropriate estimation of jobs growth over the plan period (26). - 7.1.5 Whilst the area's office stock has been enhanced by a number of recent developments such as Business Central and the Bishopsgate Department for Education building, the town still remains a secondary office location on a regional level behind Newcastle and Leeds. - 7.1.6 The Employment Land Reviews and Economic Strategy suggests that: - Embedding major 'footloose' businesses within the local economy should remain a key priority; - About 172 ha of employment land should be allocated by the proposed Submission Local Plan;